MulyaP/Database-Copilot-Backboard/README.md

 # Database Copilot

 An AI-powered assistant that lets developers connect their database and chat with it in plain English.
-The AI writes SQL, explains queries, and remembers context across sessions using Backboard.io's memory API.
+The AI writes and executes SQL using an agentic loop — running SELECT queries automatically and pausing for user approval before any INSERT or UPDATE.

 ## Tech Stack

 - **Frontend:** Next.js (App Router) + Tailwind CSS
 - **Backend:** FastAPI (Python)
 - **Auth:** Supabase Auth (email/password)
-- **Memory & LLM:** Backboard.io API
+- **LLM:** Groq API (`llama-3.3-70b-versatile`)
 - **App Database:** Supabase (Postgres)
+- **Supported User DBs:** PostgreSQL, MySQL, SQLite

 ---